nearform/the-graphql-workshop/slides.md

 <div class="dense">

-- Implement `add` functionality as before
+- Review the `add` functionality implemented before
 - The `add` function is supplied ith dynamic parameters<br/>`($x: Int!, $y: Int!)`
 - The inputs to the `add` function should be passed as query variables, e.g <br/>`{ "x": 3, "y": 5 }`
-- Query should return:
+- The query should return something similar to:

 ```json
 {